Up to Main Index Up to Annexed Works

 build Go on any model of Raspberry Pi or similar single-board computer.

-For these notes a Raspberry Pi Zero W was used.
-The operating system used was
+For the build described here, a Raspberry Pi Zero W was used.
+The operating

-an official Raspberry Pi OS image.
-The version of Go built was Go 1.20.4.
-The
+system used was an official Raspberry Pi OS image.
+The version of Go built was

-is no previous version of Go installed then download and build the latest Go
+· download and build the latest Go 1.4.x

 Go website: https://go.dev/doc/install/source